 The good news is, you don’t have to entirely eliminate sugar if you’re able to control your consumption.
 The less good news is that most of us need some serious sugar reduction to get to the five teaspoons of “added sugars” recommended for a moderately active woman, 51 – 55.
 (For reference, a 12-ounce can of cola is about eight teaspoons, already more than the daily limit.)

 We’re challenging you.
 Pick one of the following things to do for one week.
 See how it goes.
-Report back.
-Then pick another.
+Then maybe pick another.

 Ready to take on the challenge?
-Let us hear how you’re doing!
-Share in the comments below or on Facebook and Twitter, and remember, this isn’t about numbers on the scale (though that’s fine too), it’s about being healthier and happier and feeling ever-more fabulous in your body, no matter your age.
+Remember, this isn’t about numbers on the scale (though that’s fine too), it’s about being healthier and happier and feeling ever-more fabulous in your body, no matter your age.